 OneDrive Personal Vault is available to Microsoft 365 users across the globe.
+It’s an extra security level for your most important and private files.
 Here’s how to setup, use it and work with Office documents in the Vault folder.

 OneDrive Personal Vault is a more secure extension to standard OneDrive.
 It’s now available to all Microsoft 365 customers.